Róbert Mak: 2015–16 season

-On 30 January 2016, he gave the lead to his club after an assist from Dimitris Pelkas, in a 1–1 home draw in the 20th day of the league against Atromitos.
+On 30 January 2016, he gave the lead to his club after an assist from Dimitrios Pelkas, in a 1–1 home draw in the 20th day of the league against Atromitos.
 On 4 March, after the episodic semi-final derby for the Greek Cup against champions Olympiacos, that never finished due to excessive episodes, Mak received four match ban and a €250 fine after his red card.
 On 11 April, in his return to action scored sealing a 2–0 home win against Levadiakos.
 After a good season with the club, PAOK, according to Real News, started negotiations offering to the player double wages on a new three-year deal.

 After a successful UEFA Euro 2016 with the national team, Mak was no longer considered to be a member of PAOK, as the Slovak winger had farewelled all his teammates and the members of the club at the pre-season squad's hotel in Netherlands.
 The administration of the Greek club confirmed that there were three official transfers bids for him and he had taken leave of absence, in order to start negotiations with the interested sides.